ZenyaIse/Cities-Skyline-Enhanced-Disasters-Mod/README.md

 Default settings
 * Maximum probability after a long time: 1 times/year
-* Charge period during wich probability increases: 5 years
+* Charge period during wich probability increases: 4 years
-* Calm period after tsunami: 1 year (automatically set as 1/5 of the charge period)
+* Calm period after a big tsunami: 4 years (depends on the intensity of the last tsunami)

 ## Earthquake

 Features
 * Probability slowly increases with time.
-* Cannot occur too often (there is long calm period after each earthquake), excluding aftershocks.
+* Cannot occur too often (there is a long calm period after each earthquake), excluding aftershocks.
 * Small earthquakes occur more often than big ones (Gutenberg–Richter law distribution for earthquakes is used).
 * One or several aftershocks can occur after a big earthquake (may take several months to calm down).
 * Aftershocks strike the same place as the main earthquake.
-* Every following aftershock is weaker than the previous one.
+* Maximum intensity of every following aftershock is weaker than the previous one.
 * No cracks appear (too destructive).

 Unlocks
-* From Milestone 6: Busy Town (can occur only inside your unlocked areas)
+* From Milestone 6: Busy Town (can occur only inside of your unlocked areas)

 Default settings
 * Maximum probability after a long time: 1 times/year
 * Charge period during wich probability increases: 3 years
-* Calm period after earthquake: 1 year (automatically set as 1/3 of the charge period)
+* Calm period after a big earthquake: 3 years (depends on the intensity of the last earthquake)
 * Aftershocks enabled